Hakodate: 20th century to present day

 Hakodate was awarded city status on August 1, 1922.
 On March 21, 1934, a serious fire had destroyed around two-thirds of all the buildings in Hakodate.
 This event also led to many residents leaving and subsequently depopulating the city.
 The city escaped most of the ravages of World War II.
 Areas around Hakodate-yama were fortified and access restricted to the public.
 Many prisoners of war were interned in Hakodate and historians record a total of 10 camps.
 The city was subjected to two Allied bombing raids on 14 and 15 July 1945.
 Around 400 homes were destroyed on the western side of Hakodate-yama and an Aomori-Hakodate ferry was attacked with 400 passengers killed.

+Hakodate annexed the village of Senkamesawa in December 1966.
+Hakodate merged with the neighboring city of Kameda on December 1, 1973.
+Kameda had a population of 66,552 at the time of the merger, and Hakodate's population jumped to 300,490 as a result.

 In 1976, a defecting Soviet pilot named Viktor Belenko flew his plane into the civilian airport in Hakodate.

-Hakodate's size nearly doubled on December 1, 2004, when the town of Minamikayabe (from Kayabe District), and the towns of Esan and Toi, and the village of Todohokke (all from Kameda District), were merged into it.
+Hakodate's municipal area nearly doubled on December 1, 2004, when the town of Minamikayabe (from Kayabe District), and the towns of Esan and Toi, and the village of Todohokke (all from Kameda District), were merged into it.

-The Hokkaido Shinkansen line opened on 26 March 2016.
-The undersea Seikan Tunnel with the Shinkansen rail line greatly reduced the travel time from Honshu to Hakodate.
+The Hokkaido Shinkansen line opened on March 26, 2016.
+The undersea Seikan Tunnel with the Hayabusa Shinkansen rail line greatly reduced the travel time from Honshu to Hakodate.
+The Hayabusa Shinkansen line currently terminates at Shin-Hakodate Hokuto, about 20 miles from Hakodate city center.
+Local rail connections are available from there.

 In April 2023, Jun Ōizumi became the mayor of Hakodate. Ōizumi, the older brother of actor Yo Oizumi, defeated 3-term incumbent Toshiki Kudō, receiving more than 80% of the vote.